-Field representatives on the Working Group and several comments on the November 2002 NPRM also suggested deleting the words "before taxes" from the definition of income.
-Such a change is desirable, they contend, because automatically deducted taxes are not available for an applicant's use and the failure to take current taxes into account in determining income has an adverse impact on the working poor.
-While it is undoubtedly true that automatically deducted taxes are not available to an applicant, LSC does not believe that the definition of income is the appropriate place in the regulation to deal with this issue.
+Throughout the course of the rulemaking field representatives have suggested deleting the words "before taxes" from the definition of income.
+Five commenters reiterated this position in comments on the NPRM, while one commenter specifically opposed deleting "before taxes" from the definition of income.
+Such a change is desirable, the proponents contend, because automatically deducted taxes are not available for an applicant's use and the failure to take current taxes into account in determining income has an adverse impact on the working poor.
+While it is undoubtedly true that automatically deducted taxes are not available to an applicant, LSC agrees with the other commenter that the definition of income is the appropriate place in the regulation to deal with this issue.

-Taking the phrase "before taxes" out of the definition of income would effectively change the meaning of income from gross income to net income.
+Taking the phrase "before taxes" out of the definition of income would effectively change the meaning of income from gross income to net income after taxes.
 The term income has meant gross income since the original adoption of the financial eligibility regulation in 1976.
 See 41 FR 51604, at 51606, November 23, 1976.
 The maximum income guidelines are based on the Department of Health and Human Services (DHHS) Federal Poverty Guidelines amounts.
 DHHS' Federal Poverty Guidelines are, by law, based on the Census Bureau's Federal Poverty Thresholds, which are calculated using gross income before taxes.
-42 U.S.C. §9902(2); Office of Management and Budget Directive No. 14 (May 1978) Changing the definition of income effectively from gross to net would introduce two different uses of the term income into the regulations (one use in the income guidelines published annually by LSC in Appendix A to Part 1611 and another use in the text of the regulation).
-This would have significant repercussions in the application of the regulation.
-LSC believes that this action would cause greater confusion.
-None of the comments previously received supporting removal of "before taxes" from the definition of income address this issue.
-Moreover, LSC believes that the practical problem (that taxes, indeed, are funds unavailable to the applicant), is better addressed by considering taxes as a separate factor which can be considered by the recipient in making financial eligibility determinations.
-LSC invites comment on this issue.
-This matter is presented in greater detail in the discussion of proposed section 1611.5, below.
+42 U.S.C. §9902(2); Office of Management and Budget Directive No. 14 (May 1978).
+Changing the definition of income effectively from gross to net after taxes would introduce two different uses of the term income into the regulations (one use in the income guidelines published annually by LSC in Appendix A to Part 1611 and another use in the text of the regulation).
+This is problematic in two ways.